 - 2 tablespoons all-natural or organic ketchup

 - 8 ounces whole wheat capellini (angel hair) pasta or soba noodles

-- 3/4 - 1 pound of asparagus, with tough ends removed, cut into about 1 - 2-inch pieces (to equal about 2 cups)
+- 3/4 - 1 pound asparagus, tough ends removed, and cut into about 1 - 2-inch pieces (to equal about 2 cups)

 - 2 cups matchstick carrots

 - 1 medium red pepper, julienned and cut into about 1 - 2-inch pieces (to equal about 1 cup)